Eskorbuto: New sounds, successes and struggles (1987–1990)

 They began the tireless work of preparing another more ambitious and novel album.
 They surprised with another double album released by Discos Suicidas Records called Los Demenciales Chicos Acelerados.
 The 20 tracks that are part of this work form a Zarzuela Rock (punk rock opera).
 The sound was slower, more chaotic and full of rage.
 Aitor Amezaga played the keyboard on the album.

 In 1988, out of the record companies, Eskorbuto decided to produce, edit and distribute their new album on their own label, Butoeskor Records.
 The result was Las más macabras de las vidas.
 From the cover to the letters of the subject, the theme of death is very present.
 It is an album full of anger, hopelessness, and disappointment.

 Mexico Tour and Demasiados enemigos...
 (1991)

-From this moment, heroin is becoming strong in Iosu and Juanma, increasingly tested least whenever they are called less to play.
-In 1991, they go to Mexico to give two concerts from crowds, more than 8,000 people over the two days.
-Just before leaving, Iosu is hospitalized and is replaced by Iñaki Speed, that was updated with the songs between the plane and hotel.
-Earlier this year when nobody gave them a hard, the people of Castellón Matraka Diskak Records offered they to record a new album and silencing voices and rumors of its dissolution and death to emerge with the album Demasiados Enemigos in the late 1991.
+From this moment, heroin was becoming more prevalent in the lives of Iosu and Juanma and they were called less to play.
+In 1991, they went to Mexico to give two concerts in front of crowds of more than 8,000 people over two days.
+Just before leaving, Iosu was hospitalized and was replaced by Iñaki Speed, who was updated with the songs between the plane and the hotel.
+Earlier that year when nobody gave them a chance, the people of Castellón Matraka Diskak Records offered them the chance to record a new album thus silencing voices and rumors of the band's dissolution and death to emerge with the album Demasiados Enemigos in late 1991.